šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 F. Data Interpretation & Imaging

-SET‑aware rendering accounts for:
+SET‑aware interpretation accounts for:

-🧠 Why You Created SET
+🧠 Why SET Was Created

-“If the tools don’t exist, I’ll build them.”
+ā€œIf the tools don’t exist, I’ll build them...using only science.ā€

-It’s the first framework that treats the universe as:
+SET is the result — the first framework that treats the universe as:

 🌌 SET‑Based Cosmology Outline